ArthurReimer/Neural-Network-with-Eigen/README.md

 ## Description:
 I made this simple neural network in C++ by utilizing Eigen's fast matrix & vector calculation.
 I chose to create a neural network from scratch in C++ so that I can better understand how these work and can learn actual performance & accuracy strategies.
+By making this project I gained lots of experience in both C++ (in which I've never had a real project in before) and neural networks .
 Currently only a handful of activation functions are supported, but im planning on adding more for the future.
 Because Eigen uses CPU mainly, GPU is not yet supported even though GPU would offer great performance benefits with multithreading and multiprocessing.
 ## Usage: